Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices

 As the density of occupied sites, denoted by $\phi$ (the ratio of the total number of occupied sites and $L^2$), is progressively increased by adding more rectangles to the lattice, a critical point is reached where a spanning cluster emerges.
 We define the spanning cluster as a connected path of rectangles in the vertical direction (perpendicular to the direction of alignment), signifying percolation in the system.
 Periodic boundary conditions are imposed in the horizontal direction.
-Snapshots of the final configurations for different values of $\phi$, with $k_1 = 3$ and $k_2 = 1$, are shown in Fig.~\ref{figure2}.
-The percolation threshold is the specific value of $\phi$ where the spanning cluster first arises, indicating the transition from a non-percolating to a percolating state. $\phi$ may be considered the equivalent of the critical covered volume fraction (CCVF) in continuum percolation \cite{mertens}.
-If $\eta$ represents the total number of sites occupied by all the objects, including multiple occupancy of sites, then we have the relation $\phi = 1 - \exp\left(-\eta\right)$.
-Again, $\eta$ is the equivalent of the volume density in continuum percolation.
-For convenience, we will use this terminology for the lattice percolation as well.
+Snapshots of the typical configurations for different values of $\phi$, with $k_1 = 3$ and $k_2 = 1$, are shown in Fig.~\ref{figure2}.